Articles | Volume 6, issue 2

 Short summary

 Simulating extreme weather events in a warming world is a challenging task for current weather and climate models.
 These models' computational cost poses a challenge in studying low-probability extreme weather.
 We use machine learning to construct a new probabilistic system.
-We explain in-depth how we constructed this system.
+We give an in-depth explanation of how we constructed this system.
 We present a thorough pipeline to validate our method.
 Our method requires fewer computational resources than existing weather and climate models.

-Ankur Mahesh, William Collins, Boris Bonev, Noah Brenowitz, Yair Cohen, Peter Harrington, Karthik Kashinath, Thorsten Kurth, Joshua North, Travis A. O'Brien, Michael Pritchard, David Pruitt, Mark Risser, Shashank Subramanian, and Jared Willard
+Ankur Mahesh, William D. Collins, Boris Bonev, Noah Brenowitz, Yair Cohen, Peter Harrington, Karthik Kashinath, Thorsten Kurth, Joshua North, Travis A. O'Brien, Michael Pritchard, David Pruitt, Mark Risser, Shashank Subramanian, and Jared Willard

 Short summary